 About Colonial Williamsburg

-Colonial Williamsburg also has a series of museums and exhibits for adults and for children and is a very popular tourist attraction.
+Colonial Williamsburg is an extremely popular visitor experience, home to a series of museums and exhibits for both adults and children.

 After the Jamestown statehouse burned down in 1698, the Virginia government decided to relocate the American colonial capital to Middle Plantation.
 The proposal was attractive, as the Jamestown Island location was a hotbed of mosquitoes and malaria and Middle Plantation was particularly fertile.

 Middle Plantation was renamed Williamsburg by Governor Francis Nicholson who was a keen advocate of the change and in honour of William of Orange – then ruler of the Dutch Republic, England, Ireland and Scotland.
 For 81 years Williamsburg was the centre of government, education and culture in the Virginia colony.
 During the American Revolutionary War, the Governor Thomas Jefferson moved the government to Richmond to be more accessible from the west and British attack.

 Williamsburg thereafter went into a period of decline in business as it was increasingly bypassed.
 The town was fortunate to escape much damage during the Civil War as it was garrisoned by Union soldiers, and following the conflict people relied on the college, Courthouse and Eastern State Hospital for jobs.
 The colonial-era buildings were modified, protected and neglected.

 The College of William and Mary started a fundraising drive int he 1920s, adopting a proposal by ecclesiastical architect, J. Stewart Barney, to save the historic houses and revive the grounds – Colonial style.
 The project to restore Williamsburg gained support from the wealthy Rockefeller family, offering those living in the historical homes free life tenancies in exchange for ownership.
 Many of the buildings post-dating 1790 were demolished and local businesses were forced out for the site to be restored.